BambooSoftwareLLC/HallPass.NET/README.md

 #### Distributed Throttling Notes

-This will be a paid service, and the HallPass API itself will be rate-limited (with basic throttling and retries handled via the SDK code).
+This will be a paid service, but right now demo clients are available with very limited lifetimes, and the HallPass API itself will be rate-limited (with basic throttling and retries handled via the SDK code).
 We're still finalizing the pricing model, but hope to have a free tier available to demo soon!

 HallPass will take care of registering individual instances, "fairly" dolling out permissions, and tracking the global rate limit for your account/app and its usage on our servers.